SeanJ88/EC2-Auto-recovery/README.md

 This will make the Lambdas more functional.

-Potentially update JEST Tests to use AWS Mock to mock the AWS API Calls to test the Logic more effciently without using example Data.
+Potentially update JEST Tests to use AWS Mock to mock the AWS API Calls to test the Logic more efficiently without using example Data.